-- Minimum efficiency complies with Table 7.8. - Hot water system is sized per manufacturer's sizing guide. - First 8 ft. of outlet piping is insulated to 1/2 in. if nominal diameter of pipe is < 1.5 in.; to 1 in. if larger pipe. - Hot water storage temperature is adjustable down to 120°F or lower.
-(Lavatory faucet outlet temperature in public restrooms is limited to 110°F.) - Heat traps are provided on inlet and outlet of storage tanks.
+- Minimum efficiency complies with Table 7.8 - Hot water system is sized per manufacturer's sizing guide - Pipe insulation required on: all circulating systems; first 8 feet of outlet piping; inlet piping through heat trap; and externally heated piping (e.g., heat trace or impedance) - First 8 ft. of outlet piping is insulated to 1/2 in. if nominal diameter of pipe is < 1.5 in.; to 1 in. if larger pipe - Hot water storage temperature is adjustable down to 120°F or lower.
+(Lavatory faucet outlet temperature in public restrooms is limited to 110°F.) - Heat traps are provided on inlet and outlet of storage tanks